 “[CLINTON:] I am a believer in the idea that good data helps to make good decisions.
 It’s true in life.

-It’s important to be about what works and what doesn’t…not ideology or personally held beliefs.
+It’s important to be guided by evidence about what works and what doesn’t…not ideology or personally held beliefs.

-Unfortunately we’ve seen too often in Washington recently that .
+Unfortunately we’ve seen too often in Washington recently that many of our public debates take place in an evidence-free zone.
 (Applause) That is bad news for anyone who wants to get something done who would rather choose common ground over scorched earth.
 (Applause)

 For example, the hyper politicized debate from the beginning has been often more about ideology than about data and what we can learn.
 The scare tactics have not necessarily helped us understand how best to improve care, lower costs, expand coverage…but to keep what works at the same time.
-That’s why we need what you’re doing so badly..
+That’s why we need what you’re doing so badly.
+To get back to evidence-based policy debates.
 And to use that when we need to fix things.